mgachi25/cis7000-lob-forecasting/README.md

 1. **The forecasting task** — characterizing mid-price prediction in the LOB setting.
 2. **Measuring distribution shift** — quantifying how statistical properties of LOB data change across markets, using the FI-2010 dataset as the in-distribution reference and LOBSTER (US equities) as the out-of-distribution target.
-3. **Adaptation strategies** — exploring how models can be adapted to distribution shift via finetuning, foundation models, and finetuning on synthetic data that matches the target distribution.
+3. **Adaptation strategies** — exploring how models can be adapted to distribution shift via finetuning, foundation models, and finetuning on synthetic data that is closer to the target distribution than the train.

 ---